dpendleton22/valuebyerror/_posts/2021-01-14-nba-analysis-post.md

 The box plot is great as a quick glance to see the trends within the data but there’s another plot that will slice the data into an even finer exploration for analysis

-A histogram will show how frequently a specific stat occured, and with a little extra sauce we can split that data to view home and away wins and losses.
+A histogram will show how frequently a specific stat occurred, and with a little extra sauce we can split that data to view home and away wins and losses.

 ![](https://media.giphy.com/media/xT0xem1beeRkr4y6LS/giphy.gif)

-<i>Shouout to Giannis with the extra sauce for this post</i>
+<i>Shoutout to Giannis with the extra sauce for this post</i>

 <b>The Histogram </b>